varikin/blackbox/docs/README.md

 ## Conclusion

 A complete IoT solution as a lot of pieces to it.
+Each piece takes time and trial and error, but in the end, is not difficult.
+The is the combination of all of the pieces that make this this hard.
 In this case, a lot of research was one on understanding how the BME680 sensor connects to the Photon, both physically and via the code.
 And then there was a brief detour into learning how to solder so the sensor could actually be attached to a breadboard.
 Once the Photon was publishing data to the Photon Cloud, it was just a matter of connecting that to a Google Sheet.